-failure, satellite destruction or damage during launch and failure to achieve proper orbital placement.
+Satellite launches are subject to significant risks, including launch failure, satellite destruction or damage during launch and failure to achieve proper orbital placement.
 Launch failure rates vary depending on the particular launch vehicle and contractor.
-Under the Loral Satellite Contract, the Company's first two satellites will be launched on a Proton launch vehicle and the third satellite will be launched on an Atlas IIIA launch vehicle.
-In the event that such Atlas IIIA launch vehicle cannot be suitably optimized for launch of the Company's third satellite, then the Company has the right to instruct Loral to substitute either a third Proton launch vehicle (if an additional Proton launch vehicle is available), a Sea-Launch vehicle or an Atlas III B launch vehicle.
-Although past experience is not necessarily indicative of future performance, the Proton family of Russian-built launch vehicles has a 94% launch success rate based on its last 50 launches, and the Atlas family of launch vehicles, built by Lockheed Martin Corporation, has a 93% launch success rate based on its last 42 launches.
+Although past experience is not necessarily indicative of future performance, the Proton family of Russian-built launch vehicles has a 92% launch success rate based on its last 50 launches, and the Atlas family of launch vehicles, built by Lockheed Martin Corporation, has a 94% launch success rate based on its last 50 launches.
 No commercial satellite has ever been launched from a Sea-Launch vehicle.
-The first commercial Sea-Launch mission is expected to occur in the fall of 1998.
+The first commercial Sea-Launch mission is expected to occur in 1999.
 There is no assurance that the launches of the Company's satellites will be successful.
 Satellites also may fail to achieve a proper orbit or be damaged in space.
 See "--Limited Life of Satellites; In-orbit Failure."
 As part of its risk management program, the Company has contracted for the construction of a fourth satellite as a ground spare and plans to obtain insurance covering a replacement launch to the extent required to cover risks not assumed by Loral.
 See "--Insurance Risks."
 The launch of a replacement satellite would delay the commencement of the Company's commercial operations for a period of up to six months, which could have a material adverse effect on the demand for the Company's services and on its revenues and results of operations.
 See "The Company--The CD Radio Delivery System--The Satellites -- Satellite Construction and Launch Services."